Witivio/Documentation/src/solutions/gpt-pro/fundamentals/documents.md

 ### Uploading a Document

 :::tip
-To keep GPT Pro’s knowledge base current, regularly upload new documents.
+To keep GPT Pro’s knowledge base up to date, regularly upload new documents.
 :::

 1. Click '+ Upload a document'.